open-telemetry/oteps/text/trace/0000-error_flagging.md

 Except for the renaming of two status codes, this proposal is backwards compatible with existing code, protocols, and the OpenTracing bridge.

 **OK is renamed to DEFAULT**
  Using the term “OK” as the default implies more meaning than we intend.
-The span is not necessarily OK - it simply has not triggered our standard error mapping.
+The span is not necessarily OK - it simply has not triggered our standard status mapping.
 The default status code should be renamed to `DEFAULT` to avoid confusion.

  Note: I intentionally avoided terms like "unset" as it may imply to users that they are required to set the status code, which is not the intention.